-- (i) it is likely that a contravention, may have occurred, may be occurring or may occur, of the requirements of the SISA or SISR, specified by the ATO in the ACR, which meet the tests specified in the ACR instructions (section 129 of the SISA); or - (ii) the financial position of the SMSF may be, or may be about to become, unsatisfactory (section 130 of the SISA). - 17 The auditor may also provide information in the ACR to the ATO about the SMSF or a trustee of the SMSF, if the auditor considers it will assist the ATO in performing its functions under the SISA and SISR (section 130A of the SISA). - 18 The approved form of the auditor's report, issued by the ATO, is divided into two parts: - (a) Part A: Financial report, which requires the auditor to express an opinion on the financial report, based on the audit, conducted "in accordance with Australian Auditing Standards" (ASAs). - (b) Part B: Compliance, which requires the auditor to express an opinion on compliance with sections and regulations of the SISA and SISR specified in the approved form auditor's report based on the audit, conducted "in accordance with applicable Standards on Assurance Engagements" (ASAEs).
+- 16.17.
+The auditor may also provide information in the ACR to the ATO about the SMSF or a trustee of the SMSF, if the auditor considers it will assist the ATO in performing its functions under the SISA and SISR (section 130A of the SISA). - 17.18.
+The approved form of the auditor's report, issued by the ATO, is divided into two parts: - (a) Part A: Financial report, which requires the auditor to express an opinion on the financial report, based on the audit, conducted "in accordance with Australian Auditing Standards" (ASAs). - (b) Part B: Compliance, which requires the auditor to express an opinion on compliance with sections and regulations of the SISA and SISR specified in the approved form auditor's report based on the auditcompliance engagement, conducted "in accordance with applicable Standards on Assurance Engagements" (ASAEs).